 Minibeast Metropolis houses one of the largest insect collections in the Uk.
 It is also home to our snakes and reptiles.

 Mini-Beast Metropolis houses one of the largest insect collections in the UK.

 Come and see these fascinating creatures up close.
-You can even take part in our Meet the Mini-Beasts handling sessions during the school holidays.
-Look out in our news section for more information, or on our Facebook page and Twitter feed.
-Handling sessions are also available with our free guided tours (available to pre booked groups of 10 or more paying visitors).
+You can even take part in our Meet the Mini-Beast handling sessions during the school holidays.
+Keep an eye on our news section for more information and on our Facebook page and Twitter feed.
+Handling sessions are also available with our guided tours, available to pre booked groups of 10 or more paying visitors.

 Come and see our beetle larvae tank where we breed some of the beetles we have on display.
 This stage of the life cycle is rarely seen because it's usually underground or hidden in the bark of trees.
 We also have Goliath beetles, giant flower beetles, sun beetles and domino beetles.

 See if you can find our stick insects, their camouflage is brilliant to help them hide from predators.
 We have long thin ones, short spiky ones and even one of the heaviest stick insects in the world.

 Mantids are beautiful and intriguing insects to look at they also have a fearsome reputation in the insect world as the females often devour their mates!

 Also in the Metropolis........